 - Selling or closing the company

-It’s worth noting that shareholders don’t get a say in the day-to-day running of the company.
-That’s up to the directors.
+Shareholders do not get a say in the day to day running of the company.
+That is up to the directors.

 How do you allocate shares?

-Not all shares entitle you to the same rights.
-This depends on the type of share.
-There are three main types:
+Not all shares confer the same rights.
+This depends on the type or class of share.
+The main classes you will see in small private companies are:

 Ordinary shares